Research Proves That You Can Teach Your Old Dog New Tricks

 We assume that the older we get the more resistant we are to change.
 While that might be true it does not mean that we can’t continue learning, and the same goes for our dogs.

-Studies have shown that old dogs can learn new tricks, and that some learning skills just get better with age.
+Studies have shown that old dogs can learn new tricks, and that some of their learning skills just get better with age.

 Research Has Shown That Old Dogs Can Learn New Tricks